Door manufacture by British Motor Heritage

 Handles and Screws:

-Bee originally had the flanged screw which was useful as when I found one of them seized in the regulator and stripped the cross-slots I was able to drill two holes in the flange and use a pair of stout pointed pliers in those holes to undo the screw.
+Bee originally had the flanged screws which was useful when I found one of them seized in the regulator and stripped the cross-slots.
+I was able to drill two holes in the flange and use a pair of stout pointed pliers in those holes to undo the it.
 Initially I cut a slot across the head to reuse it, but eventually replaced both with the separate black screw and washer.
-Vee has the later chrome screw and bezel, and when removing them in 2016 for the body repaint (even though they had been off several times before) the drivers handle screw had to be drilled out as again the cross-slots stripped.
+Vee has the later chrome screw and escutcheon, and when removing them in 2016 for the body repaint (even though they had been off several times before) the drivers handle screw had to be drilled out as again the cross-slots stripped.
 This meant that the regulator needed to be drilled and retapped - preferable to replacement of the whole regulator!
 Fortunately Vee was at a workshop with a pillar drill at the time, so I was able to drill an accurate hole through the stub of the old screw and tap to 3/16" UNF.
 More recently still someone was asking about longer screws - perhaps having stripped the existing thread in the regulator so had to drill and tap deeper.
 A Mini site quoted CMZ312 which are 3/16"UNF x 3/4" so the length is OK, but they are countersunk and yellow zinc.
 You would need PMP312 for chrome pan-head, or PMZ312 and paint it black.

 Quarter-lights March 2013